blackcandy-org/blackcandy/README.md

 ### Example

-And if you would like to use docker compose instead of the CLI commands:
+And if you would like to use docker compose to run Black Candy.
+Here is an example `docker-compose.yml` file.

 ```YAML
 services: